-- At any time, lay a hand upon, push, shove, strike, or threaten to strike an official. - ➤ Be guilty of heaping personal verbal or physical abuse upon any official for any real or imaginary belief of a wrong decision or judgment. - ➤ Be guilty of an objectionable demonstration of dissent at an official's decision by throwing of gloves, helmets, hats, bats, balls or any other forceful unsportsmanlike action. - ➤ Be guilty of using unnecessarily rough tactics in the play of a game against the body of an opposing player. - ➤ Be guilty of a physical attack upon any board member, official manager, coach, player or spectator. - ➤ Be guilty of the use of profane, obscene or vulgar language in any manner at any time. - Appear on the field of play, stands, or anywhere on the premises while in an intoxicated state at any time.
-Intoxicated will be defined as an odor or behavior issue. - > Be guilty of gambling upon any play or outcome of any game with anyone at any time.
+- At any time, lay a hand upon, push, shove, strike, or threaten to strike an official. - ➤ Be guilty of heaping personal verbal or physical abuse upon any official for any real or imaginary belief of a wrong decision or judgment. - ➤ Be guilty of an objectionable demonstration of dissent at an official's decision by throwing of gloves, helmets, hats, bats, balls or any other forceful unsportsman-like action. - ➤ Be guilty of using unnecessarily rough tactics in the play of a game against the body of an opposing player. - ➤ Be guilty of a physical attack upon any board member, official manager, coach, player or spectator. - > Be guilty of the use of profane, obscene or vulgar language in any manner at any time. - Appear on the field of play, stands, or anywhere on the premises while in an intoxicated state at any time.
+Intoxicated will be defined as an odor or behavior issue. - > Be guilty of gambling upon any play or outcome of any game with anyone at any time. - Smoke while in the stands or on the playing field or in any dugout at any time.
+D49 premises and Falcon Regional Park are designated as non-smoking areas. - ➤ Be guilty of discussing publicly with spectators in a derogatory or abusive manner any play, decision or a personal opinion on any players during the game. - As a manager or coach be guilty of mingling with or fraternizing with spectators during the course of the game.

-CODE OF CONDUCT CONTINUE
+CODE OF CONDUCT CONTINUED